 Cultural and Spiritual Program

 We embrace children and families of all faiths and traditions.
 As part of Intermountain’s integrated services, the Chaplain’s Program is an optional program designed to support the spiritual and cultural development of your child.
-Our Chaplain will work closely with you to understand the spiritual values of your family and honor your family’s faith tradition by designing an individualized plan for your child.
+Our Chaplain will work closely with you to understand the spiritual and cultural values of your family and honor your family’s faith and cultural traditions by designing an individualized plan for your child.

 Our Jewish Mentors are entrusted to work with Jewish students to help them grow in their understanding of Jewish thought and practice.
 Non-Jewish students also benefit from learning and participating in Jewish traditions and celebrations in combined sessions and in cottage life.